WASHINGTON (AP) — The U.S. federal budget deficit increased $70 billion in July and is on track to top $1 trillion for the fourth straight year.

 Still, President Obama will almost certainly face re-election after running $1 trillion deficits each year in office.
 GOP candidate Mitt Romney has criticized Obama for failing to cut the deficit in half, as he pledged to do during his 2008 campaign.

-The White House last month forecast that the budget gap will total $1.2 trillion this year, down from $1.3 trillion last year.
+The White House last month forecast that the budget gap will total $1.2 trillion this year, down from $1.3 trillion in 2011.

 This year's gap is equal to about 7.8 percent of the U.S. economy, down from 8.5 percent in 2011.
 The Obama administration expects the deficit to fall just under $1 trillion next year, to $991 billion.